List of V Idioms:

 a lone voice in the wilderness: someone who says something that’s not popular; expressing an unpopular opinion.

-- At the management meeting I suggested we give everyone a small bonus, but my suggestion was a lone voice in the wilderness.
+- At the management meeting, my suggestion to give everyone a small bonus was a lone voice in the wilderness.

 fill a (the) void: to provide or replace something that’s needed.

-- She’s been drinking to try to fill the void after her husband left her.
+- She’s been drinking to try to fill the void after her husband left her with two young kids.